HaoyuWang0/Deep-Learning-Based-Radio-Frequency-Modulation-Classification/README.md

 The *source* folder contains all the source code for training models.

 ## 4. How to Run Our Code
-1. Before runing every script, make sure the data folder is correct.
+1. Before running every script, make sure the data folder is correct.

 2. Download the *RADIOML 2016.10A* and *RADIOML 2018.10A* [datasets](https://www.deepsig.ai/datasets).

-3. Preprocess the data with *data_generator.py*.
+3. Preprocess the 2018 dataset with *data_generator.py*.
 ```
 $ python data/data_generator.py
 ```